 Upon your arrival in Brisbane today you are met and greeted by our friendly and professional crew.
-(Please arrive on flights prior to 12.30pm.
-Hotel pickups in Brisbane are available before midday).
+(There will be one pickup from Brisbane Airport at 12.30pm.
+Hotel pickups in Brisbane are available prior to this).
 We then depart Brisbane airport early this afternoon en route to Toowoomba, situated on the crest of the Great Dividing Range.
 Enjoy a tour of this strong regional city before checking in to the Burke and Wills Hotel.
-(D)
+Meals: D

 Enjoy a delicious 2 course meal around the campfire followed by an evening immersed in the spirit of Harry Redford in ‘Starlight’s Spectacular’ sound and light show.
-(B, L, D)
+Meals: B.L.D

 The name ‘Adel’ comes from the initials of Albert de Lestang.
 In 1920 he took up some land which was once a miner’s lease and transformed it into an experimental Botanic Garden.
 By 1939 Albert had planted over 1,000 species of exotic and native plants, shrubs and trees and supplied the Botanic Gardens of the world with seeds produced by his nursery.
 Today the Brisbane Botanic Gardens still hold 536 different samples of seeds sent to them by Albert de Lestang.

 This morning, enjoy a visit to magnificent Lawn Hill Gorge.
 Activities include a guided walk and tranquil cruise.
 There are also canoes available for those looking to get out and explore the gorge’s beautiful waterways under their own steam.
 Afterwards, return to Adel’s Grove for lunch followed by an afternoon at your leisure.
-(B, L, D)
+Meals: B.L.D

 This morning we head north and meet up with the Savannah Way.
 Enjoy a brief stop at Camp 119, the most northerly camp of the Burke and Wills Expedition of 1860/61.
 We then continue on to Karumba, which came to importance in the 1930’s as a stop-over point for flying boats on the run from London to Australia.

 This afternoon enjoy a special Sand island sunset dinner cruise in the Gulf.
 Enjoy local seafood while watching a sensational gulf sunset.
 (Includes wine and beer.
 Alternative meals are available).
 We overnight at the End of the Road Motel.
-(B, L, D)
+Meals: B.L.D

-This morning we catch one of the world’s last great characters of rail travel – The Gulflander.
+This morning we catch one of the world’s last great characters of rail travel – The Gulflander*.
 This historic little train takes us on a journey to Critters Camp before we re-board our coach and continue on to Georgetown.
 From here we head south to Cobbold Gorge, a geological wonderland set on Robin Hood Station.
 We overnight at Cobbold Village in modern cabins with ensuite bathroom facilities.
-(B, L, D)
+Meals: B.L.D

 After breakfast we take part in a 2-hour river cruise on Cobbold Gorge.
 The gorge stretches for approximately 6km and consists of a series of waterholes bound by spectacular rocky cliffs.
 Afterwards, we’ll make our way to Undara Volcanic National Park, which protects the longest lava tube cave system in the world.